So You Want to Live in Mission Hill

 Thanks to its physical location, you can catch beautiful views of Boston from several spots, including the Mission Hill Playground right on Tremont Street.

-Mission Hill’s food scene continues to grow, with a variety of new and soon-to-open restaurants like Chilacates, Solid Ground Cafe, and Laughing Monk Cafe.
+Mission Hill’s food scene continues to grow, with a variety of newer restaurants like Chilacates, Solid Ground Cafe, and Laughing Monk Cafe.
 Check out Milkweed for weekend brunch, but be prepared to wait in line.
 Snag an iced coffee and a glazed donut at Mike’s Donuts, and wave hello to the squad of firefighters hanging out in front of Lilly’s Gourmet.
 And of course, don’t forget to grab a slice at Il Mondo or Penguin Pizza.

 Did You Know?